Nyries/TP_Network_Li_Gaborieau/README.md

 A socket is reserved using the address information obtained, enabling a connection to be established with the TFTP server.

 ## Q4 : For gettftp:

+The questions are similar to Q4, but care must be taken to change the OPcode to 02 as indicated in

 We use the informations on https://datatracker.ietf.org/doc/html/rfc1350 :
 <img width="726" alt="image" src="https://github.com/Nyries/TP_Network_Li_Gaborieau/assets/152593516/8e688a13-1a0a-48b2-b617-4e0cf9a0cd72">